jsumners/jrfom.com/content/posts/2017/12/29/sugar.md

 syrup; but it's also very likely you'll find **both** regular corn syrup and high fructose corn syrup in an item.

-Second, fructose is metabolised by the body much differently from glucose.
+Second, fructose is metabolized by the body much differently from glucose.
 Wikipedia has [some information on the subject][wiki_fructose], but here's what my aunt (an [epidemiologist](epidemiologist)) has to say about it: